KamilaHase/MS4/README.md

 4. **Admin**
  - I am an administrator of the website closely connected to the store owners (if I am not the store owner myself)
- - I want to have control over the page and feedback from customers in all forms
+ - I want to have full control over the page and feedback from customers in all forms
  - I am registered as administrator - superuser

-    - Goal of an Admin to visit the website:
+    - Goal of an Admin to visit the website (e.g."goodoils.com"):
         - To add new products
         - To update, read or delete existing products
         - To access reviews of products